crisbal/album-splitter/README.md

 # Album-Splitter

 Do you have a music album as a single file (locally or on YouTube), with all its tracks joined together?
 Do you want to split that album in its single tracks?
-Do you want to tag these tracks so your music player can get all the required infos from them?
+Do you want to tag these tracks so your music player can get all the required info from them?

 This script is for you!